ponymessenger/use-prosemirror/README.md

   - [`<ProseMirror />`](#prosemirror-)
 - [More Info](#more-info)

 [ProseMirror](https://prosemirror.net/) is one of the best rich text editors out there.
-Although it's not written in React, its render model is very similar to React's.
+Although it is not written in React, its render model is very similar to React's.
 It is therefore a great fit for your React project.

-This package lets you bootstrap a minimal React integration quickly, using modern React best practices.
+This package lets you bootstrap a minimal, unopinionated React integration quickly, using modern React best practices.
+Unline other integrations, it separates state management and presentation so you can keep your state as high in your render tree as necessary.

 ## Installation